 Scott has been with Splashtacular for two and a half years and we are so lucky to have him at our water slide company.
 Scott is a creative, fun-loving, thoughtful individual and we are fortunate to call him a teammate and friend.

 Take a peek into Scott’s life below as he shares his experiences as an employee of our water slide company and beyond!

 Splashtacular Title: Industrial Designer

-How long have you been with Splashtacular and what initially drew you to a waterpark company?
+How long have you been with Splashtacular and what initially drew you to a water slide company?

 I have been with Splashtacular for almost 2 and a half years now.
 Prior, I had been in real estate, but I had the itch to return to creative design work.
-I saw the job ad for waterpark company and knew it was something I wanted to do.
+I saw the job ad for a Water slide manufacturer in Kansas and knew it was something I wanted to do.
 I put together a demo waterslide and tower and produced some renders.
 It was enough to “woo” management.
 Looking back at all that I’ve picked up about waterslide design, my demo slide definitely would not have been a very fun experience for a rider.

 What does a day in your life at Splashtacular look like?

 My day begins with coffee… maybe two… it is THE serum of creativity.
 After I’ve got some caffeine in me, my inner child awakens and thinks of a way he’d like to have fun that day — a custom aquatic play unit themed as a pirate ship.
 YAR MATEY, please!
 A waterslide and tower 50 feet high with translucent banding and a sound system playing some funky dance mix…Let’s do this!
 And the most fun part is rendering the visuals that resemble what you would actually see if it were already in place.

 What is your favorite thing about working at a waterslide company?